marat0n/yerevan.rs/README.md

 # Overview

-[yerevan.rs](https://github.com/marat0n/yerevan.rs) is a Proof Of Concept (PoC) Rust library of Computation Expressions (CEs), aka "do-notations" in Haskel, inspired by F#'s CEs, but with changes and improvements in syntax-design.
+[yerevan.rs](https://github.com/marat0n/yerevan.rs) is a Proof Of Concept (PoC) Rust library of Computation Expressions (CEs), aka "do-notations" in Haskell, inspired by F#'s CEs, but with changes and improvements in syntax-design.

 > 1. This package is a PoC of the idea that CEs could be very useful in Rust.